dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 values (for example, the value of a local variable in a stack frame).

-In the first case, you are looking at information taken from the project’s compiler database, and in the second, you are looking at information taken from the application as it runs.
+In the first case, you are looking at information taken from the project's compiler database, and in the second, you are looking at information taken from the application as it runs.

 The browser matches run-time objects up with their source code definitions to make as much information as possible available when browsing.
-For instance, if you select a local variable on the stack in the debugger, and choose the shortcut (right-click) menu’s *Browse Type* command, the browser is able to locate the source code definition of the variable’s class.
+For instance, if you select a local variable on the stack in the debugger, and choose the shortcut (right-click) menu's *Browse Type* command, the browser is able to locate the source code definition of the variable's class.

 Browsing Reversi
 ================